adityapaliwal-ds/hackathon-datashift-skills-tracking-api/README.md

    - User accounts for each user/team are already created.
 Make sure you have the credentials to start login and creating access keys for AWS CLI.
    - If by this time you lack credentials to login, we suggest to reach out to one of the organizers.
+   - Login to the aws console using [this link](https://aws.amazon.com/console/)
    - Once you login, look for IAM in the navigation bar, Look into users, and then click on your username to create access keys.

    *Note: Keep the keys stored in some accessable locaton because, secret-access-key, if lost, it needs to be created again.*